truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ## Creating a DDNS Host Name

-Create a DDNS host name that points to your router WAN IP address, and provide a domain name to use for access the Storj application.
+Create a DDNS host name that points to your router WAN IP address and provide a domain name to access the Storj application.
 You can use a dynamic DNS service that allows you to set up a DDNS host name.
 You can use a service such as NoIP to create a domain name (i.e., *name.ddns.net*) and then point it at the WAN IP address of your router.

 Use <code>nislookup <i>name.ddns.net</i></code> to verfiy it works.